Vidas Pinkevičius

-Vidas Pinkevičius, born as Vydas Pinkevičius on November 9, 1949 in Gruzdžiai (Šiauliai district) and died on April 12, 2012 in Klaipėda.
-He was a Lithuanian monumental decorative painter.
+Vidas Pinkevičius was a Lithuanian monumental decorative painter.

 Biography

 In 1968, he graduated from Gruzdžiai High School and then entered the Vilnius Art Institute (now the Vilnius Academy of Arts), where he studied mosaic frescoes.
 In 1973, after graduating from the Art Institute, he moved to Klaipėda, where he worked at the 21st Vocational Technical School.

 Between 1974 and 1975, he was forced to serve in the Soviet army and brought back many drawings from this experience.
-From 1975 to 2012, he teaches painting and composition at the Adamas Brakas School in Klaipėda.
+From 1975 to 2012, he taught painting and composition at the Adamas Brakas School in Klaipėda.

 From 1973, the artist took part in group exhibitions not only in Klaipėda, but also throughout Lithuania and abroad.
 He also organized numerous solo exhibitions in Klaipėda, Vilnius, Šiauliai, Juknaičiai, as well as abroad: notably in Latvia, the USA, Sweden, Italy, Russia, etc.

 Vidas Pinkevičius became a member of the Lithuanian Artists' Association in 1986.

 He married Felicija Kačenauskaitė-Pinkevičienė herself a graphic artist, from whom he had a son, Vidas Pinkevičius, an internationally renowned organist.